sycamore-rs/sycamore/docs/versioned_docs/v0.8/basics/components.md

 }

 view! { cx,
-    MyComponent {
-        name: "John Doe",
-        // Since `email` is left out, it will be set to the default value "".
+    // Since the `email` prop is left out, it will be set to the default value of "".
-    }
+    MyComponent(name="John Doe")
 }
 ```